The South London Genomic Medicine Centre (GMC), is one of 13 GMCs taking part in the Government’s 100,000 Genomes Project.

 - one Academic Health Science Centre: King’s Health Partners.

-The NHS trusts, including Guy’s and St Thomas’, will be responsible for recruiting suitable patients and their relatives to the programme, for collecting blood and tumour samples, and for extracting the DNA from these samples.
 Macmillan Cancer Support and Genetic Alliance UK, as well as partners and networks across South London and Kent, Surrey and Sussex, will help with patient engagement and communications to the public.
 The universities will also play a key part in genomic research and education.
+For more information visit the South London Genomic Medicine Centre website.